D-Workz/msTourism2/README.md

 The extension is desined to run as often as desired, it will update existing annotations and create new ones if required.

-### Limiter
-The extension contains a limiter, which regulates how many requests per millisecond will be send to semantify.
-Currently it is set to 1 request every 750 ms, since a higher frequency caused more failures inside the requests.

 ## Setup your mongoDB, with annotations
 Two  possible ways to create your database "tourism2".